What You Need for a Saltwater Aquarium

 Such a fish tank requires not only significant cash costs but also large areas.

 Not every fish lover will decide to create a saltwater aquarium.
-The main reason is that many do not know how to organize it or what to pay special attention to.
+The main reason is that many do not know how to organize or pay special attention to it.
 You need to purchase the following:

 The best option is a rectangular tank of 200 – 250 liters.
-It will be easier to properly place stones, maintain water balance and provide high-quality lighting.
-The stand under it must be solid.
+It will be easier to properly place stones, maintain water balance, and provide high-quality lighting.
+The stand under it must be stable.

-The main condition is that it must be resistant to saltwater.
+The primary condition is that it must be resistant to saltwater.

 You should equip a saltwater aquarium with LED lamps of 150-500 watts (depends on its volume).
 They give light which, almost without scattering, reaches the bottom.
 Some of them have a night lighting function.
 You can also use T5 fluorescent lamps or metal halide lamps.
 You must treat the latter with caution as they often explode when water gets on them.